-A series dedicated to films that show a love of engineering topics.
+A series dedicated to films that show a love of engineering and design topics.

-We are done for the semester, but you can borrow the following films on DVD (and a player) from Prof. Hertzberg.
+If a student wants to organize this for 2019, we can provide pizza and popcorn, and a room in the Engineering Center.
+In any case, you can borrow the following films on DVD (and a player) from Prof. Hertzberg.

 | Between the Folds

 Artists and scientists dedicate their lives to origami, Japanese traditional paper-folding. «…chronicles the stories of ten fine artists and intrepid theoretical scientists who have abandoned careers and scoffed at hard–earned graduate degrees—all to forge unconventional lives as modern–day paperfolders.» https://www.vanessagould.com/copy-of-film

 This is an independent feature-length documentary film about typography and graphic design, centered on the typeface of the same name. «…The film aims to show Helvetica’s beauty and ubiquity, and illuminate the personalities that are behind typefaces, as well as exploring the rift between modernists and postmodernists.» https://en.wikipedia.org/wiki/Helvetica_(film)

 «NASA must devise a strategy to return Apollo 13 to Earth safely after the spacecraft undergoes massive internal damage putting the lives of the three astronauts on board in jeopardy.» http://www.imdb.com/title/tt0112384/

 | The Martian